 Guide to Linux jq Command for JSON Processing

 JSON (JavaScript Object Notation) is a popular data format used for exchanging information between applications.
-It is a lightweight and easy-to-understand.
+It is lightweight and easy to understand.
 To process JSON data efficiently, Linux provides a command-line tool called jq.
 This powerful tool enables users to extract, manipulate, and transform JSON data with ease.
-With jq, users can quickly perform a wide range of tasks on JSON data, including filtering, sorting, and selecting specific fields.
-Additionally, jq supports a variety of output formats, making it easy to integrate with other command-line tools.
-In this article, we will explore the jq command and its various features and functionalities for JSON processing.
+With jq, users can quickly perform filtering, sorting, and selecting specific fields.
+Additionally, jq supports various output formats, making it easy to integrate with other command-line tools.

-Before we can start using jq, we need to make sure it is installed on our system. jq can be installed using the linux package manager.
-For example, to install jq on Ubuntu, we can use the following command −
+Before using jq, ensure it is installed on your system. jq can be installed using the Linux package manager.

 {